 While it may be a morbid subject that many people would rather avoid, writing a will is important if you want to help ensure your assets are distributed as you would like.
 To make it a little easier for you, we look at how the process might work.
 Everyone’s situation is different, however, so when it comes to writing a will, it could be a wise idea to consult a suitably qualified professional, as this is general advice and could differ from your needs.

-What is included in your will?
+What is typically included in a will?

-What isn’t covered in your will?
+What typically isn’t covered in a will?

 - in writing

-- signed by the owner of the will and be witnessed by two people (not an heir or spouse)
+- signed by the owner of the will and be witnessed by two people (not an heir or spouse).

 - Do your research – example wills are available online and you can read the samples to get an understanding of how you may like to structure your own.

-Who can help write your will?
+Who can help write a will?